Comparison diagrams can show you what two items have in common and where they differ.

 - Choose the two items you want to compare.

-- A file, node or case in List View first and then click Comparison Diagram and select Compare Selected Item With.
+NOTE Alternatively, you can also select a file, node or case in List View first and then click Comparison Diagram and select Compare With.